Leyla McCalla is a New Orleans Haitian Creole singer-songwriter who is one of the great American voices.

 “Vari-Colored Songs: A Tribute to Langston Hughes” (2014, Music Makers).

 We have traveled the world, but never seen a Black person or a White person.
-But we have seen many beautiful shades of brown, the natural color of humanity.
+But we have seen many varied beautiful shades of brown, the natural color of humanity.